Macros | |

 Define to determine if code is being built for the Nintendo GameCube.

-If this define exists, then you are creating code that runs on the Gekko processor for a Nintendo GameCube.
+If this define exists, then code is created to run on the Gekko processor for the Nintendo GameCube.

 #define BURGER_GBA |